MusicFreak456/Uniwroc/Projekty/SystemyOperacyjne/malloc/README.md

 Major flaws of my implementation:

-* there are no dedicated areas for freaquently chosen/small sizes of blocks, this means that large number of same sized blocks may be assigned to non-continous chunk of memory, leaving holes between them.
+* there are no dedicated areas for frequently chosen/small sizes of blocks, this means that large number of same sized blocks may be assigned to non-continous chunk of memory, leaving holes between them.
-* large requests are not handled by mmap, because this syscall whas illegal in this excercise.
+* large requests are not handled by mmap, because this syscall whas illegal in this exercise.